sminerport/TextAugmentor/README.md

 ## Back-Translation Augmenter

 This project employs the back-translation augmentation technique, which translates text to another language and then back to the original language.
-This process can introduce variations while retaining the original meaning, which helps create more diverse training data.
+This process can introduce variations while retaining the original meaning, such as rephrasing sentences or changing word order, which helps create more diverse training data.
 The project uses the NLPAug library to perform back-translation on the input text files.

 ### Language Models Used